Workers’ Compensation Attorneys With Offices In Rochester And Bloomington

-Workers’ compensation benefits are available for an injured worker regardless of who was at fault, even if an employer does not carry workers’ compensation insurance.
-All workplace injuries and illnesses are covered under the worker’s compensation system.
-At the Rochester and Bloomington law firm of Bird, Jacobsen & Stevens, P.C., our lawyers can help guide injured workers through this process to help them recover the compensation to which they are entitled.
+Workers’ compensation benefits are available to an injured worker regardless of who was at fault, even if an employer does not carry workers’ compensation insurance.
+All workplace injuries and illnesses are covered under the workers’ compensation system.
+At the Rochester and Bloomington law firm of Bird, Stevens & Borgen, P.C., our lawyers can help guide injured workers to recover the compensation to which they are entitled.

 We handle all types of workers’ compensation injuries and claims, including those involving:

-Nurses and CNAs: Nursing is a physically demanding job.
-In addition to helping patients, nurses and certified nursing assistants (CNAs) are exposed to potentially dangerous patients and harmful diseases.
+- Nurses and certified nursing assistants (CNAs): Nursing is a physically demanding job.
+In addition to helping patients, nurses and CNAs are exposed to potentially dangerous patients and harmful diseases.
 These professionals are particularly prone to back and shoulder injuries.
 We help people in the medical field get the compensation they deserve when they have suffered due to the demands of their job.

 Many factors affect a worker’s eligibility for benefits and the level and duration at which benefits are paid.
-The attorneys at Bird, Jacobsen & Stevens, P.C. have many years of experience representing clients in the workers’ compensation system, have obtained benefits for workers with a wide range of injuries and have tried hundreds of cases over the last three decades.
+The attorneys at Bird, Stevens & Borgen, P.C., have many years of experience representing clients in the workers’ compensation system, have obtained benefits for workers with a wide range of injuries and have tried hundreds of cases over the last three decades.
 We have the experience to provide knowledgeable advice and representation for injured workers.